From time to time, you may be bothered by a pet or a wild animal. The information below will help you if this happens.

 Moreland has an abundance of wildlife including many kinds of wild birds.
 Open spaces in Moreland such as parks, reserves and creeks provide a habitat for local wildlife and birds.

-You can find more information about protecting wildlife through the Department of Environment, Land, Water and Planning.
+You can find more information about protecting wildlife on the Department of Environment, Land, Water and Planning website.

 Foxes are common in Moreland.
 They rest during the day under houses, sheds, drain pipes and bushes.
 At night, they may travel through gardens, parks and backyards searching for food.